aragon/aragon-cli/README.md

     $ aragon-dev-cli <subcommand>

   Commands
-    init <name>                   Initialize a new Aragon module version <major|minor|patch>   Bump the module version
+    init <name>                   Initialize a new Aragon application version <major|minor|patch>   Bump the application version
-    versions                      List the published versions of this module publish                       Publish a new version of the module playground                    Inject module into local Aragon application
+    versions                      List the published versions of this application publish                       Publish a new version of the application playground                    Inject application into local Aragon application

   Options
     --key <privkey>               The Ethereum private key to sign transactions with.
 Raw transaction will be dumped to stdout if no key is provided.